CFLJacquet/culture_chatbot/README.md

 * dateparser -> to transform dates in French in date objects
 * nltk -> to work on text
-* treetaggerwrapper (+TreeTagger) -> to tag and lemmatize French   (http://treetaggerwrapper.readthedocs.io/en/latest/)
+* unidecode -> to get rid of accents, etc.

 * pandas -> to concatenate text from different sources
 * numpy -> to handle some table operations